Excel Quick Tips: How to Flip Cells & Switch Rows or Columns

 - Click to an open cell and click Edit > Paste Special…

-To flip all of the cells in an Excel row, you need to combine the previous two steps.
-Because Excel doesn’t support sorting rows, you’ll need to first turn the row into a column by using the instructions for transposing above.
-Once the row has been turned into a column, you can use the instructions for flipping the values in a column.
+Because Microsoft Excel doesn’t support sorting rows, you’ll need to first turn the row into a column by using transpose.
+Once the row has been turned into a column, you can use the first trick to invert the column.

-After you’ve reversed the column, copy and paste it using Paste Special… and Transpose.
+After you’ve reversed the column, transpose it back into a row and you will have inverted the entire row.
 It’s a rather roundabout way to get it done, but it works!

 To do this in a far simpler manner, you can use Visual Basic again.
-Just run the same macro as above, but replace all of the instances of the word “column” with the word “row.”
+Just run the same macro as before, but replace all of the instances of the word column with the word row.

 Sub FlipRows() Dim vTop As Variant Dim vEnd As Variant Dim iStart As Integer Dim iEnd As Integer Application.ScreenUpdating = False iStart = 1 iEnd = Selection.Rows.Count Do While iStart < iEnd vTop = Selection.Rows(iStart) vEnd = Selection.Rows(iEnd) Selection.Rows(iEnd) = vTop Selection.Rows(iStart) = vEnd iStart = iStart + 1 iEnd = iEnd - 1 Loop Application.ScreenUpdating = True End Sub

-If you need to flip the data in an Excel column or row, using one of the strategies above can save you a whole lot of time.
+If you need to flip the data in a Microsoft Excel column or row, using one of the strategies above can save you a whole lot of time.
 And if you need to do it on a regular basis, using the Visual Basic macros will save you even more time.
-Now get out there and flip some data!
+You’re ready to start getting your data to work for you!

 Of course, there’s plenty more you can do with Excel.
 Check out these crazy Excel formulas that do amazing things or review our essential Excel formulas and functions cheat sheet .